TheBrightSparkDev/dev-inition/README.md

   - delete function needs to be made for previous challenges page
   - edit function needs to be made for previous challenges page
   - edit page also needs to change state to being updated but somehow revert it if the user cancels
-## not done yet
   - need to make sure noone other than admin can get into the admin page
    - The only page an admin has easy access to is the add words and add words admin page
+## not done yet
+ - Create working .404 page
 # small bug fixes
 ### backspace bug fix
  - the backspace doesn't delete the last letter on the currentWord variable which means the word either gets submmitted early after backspace or is a word that containns all the things you backspaced out the behaviour is only present in the keyboard controls and not the touch screen controls